FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue growth rate measures the percentage change in revenue between two periods.
 It answers one question: is this business growing, and how fast?

-For SaaS, “revenue” almost always means MRR (Monthly Recurring Revenue) or ARR (Annual Recurring Revenue) — not total bookings, not one-time fees.
-If you’re unsure which base number to use, the ARR & MRR guide clarifies what belongs in each.
+For SaaS, “revenue” almost always means MRR (Monthly Recurring Revenue) or ARR (Annual Recurring Revenue), not total bookings, not one-time fees.
+If you’re unsure which base number to use for the revenue growth rate, the ARR & MRR guide clarifies what belongs in each.

-The company growth rate formula is identical regardless of time window:
+The revenue growth rate formula is identical regardless of time window:

 What changes is the period you compare.
 Monthly, quarterly, and yearly variants each serve a different purpose.